Localising Hospital Websites for Medical Tourism

 By speaking the language, U.S.-based hospitals can win more global business.

 Medical tourism is booming.
-By some estimates, the industry-which serves patients traveling to overseas hospitals to receive superior, or more affordable, treatment than what's available locally-is growing by as much as 20% each year.
+By some estimates, the industry-which serves patients travelling to overseas hospitals to receive superior, or more affordable, treatment than what's available locally-is growing by as much as 20% each year.
 It represents a market worth up to $72 billion.

 In the past 20 years, healthcare has wildly improved in emerging markets, and has become world-class.
 Meanwhile, mature markets like the U.S. have seen similar strides in their premier-level care.
-These trends, combined with the emergence of affordable air travel and good exchange rates, have revolutionized the industry.
+These trends, combined with the emergence of affordable air travel and good exchange rates, have revolutionised the industry.

 The Internet, however, has arguably been medical tourism's greatest boon in recent years.
 Global patients can now research and locate premiere (or affordable) care with ease.
 Finding solutions for their needs-the most common of which are cosmetic surgery, dentistry, and cardiovascular and reproductive treatments-is now a few mouse-clicks away.